 2. Canadian Wetland Inventory

 The purpose of the Canadian Wetland Inventory (CWI) Progress Map is to display CWI-compatible wetland inventory areas that are completed or in-progress across Canada.
 This map application also permits the visualization of detailed wetland polygons and attribute information for certain areas where wetland inventory data have been made available

 Data used to build the CWI progress map have been compiled from CWI partners with the intent of making wetland information readily available to a broad range of users in the form of an interactive map.
 Source and partnership information for the various wetland inventory datasets have been provided within the map application.

-Ducks Unlimited Canada (DUC), in cooperation with the United States Geological Survey (USGS), has developed an interactive map system to show you the migration of ducks banded from Canada to the United States between 1986 and 2003.
+In cooperation with the United States Geological Survey (USGS), we have developed an interactive map system to show you the migration of ducks banded from Canada to the United States between 1986 and 2003.